footdabmommy/wse/docs/source/donator.rst

 .. image:: https://i.imgur.com/2bCBbZv.jpg

-Please note that you can only purchase Donator, 420, UwU and Senpai as of right now.
+.. note:: You can only purchase Donator, 420, UwU and Senpai as of right now.

 Fly